 Lumos redefines identity security risk management with Next-Gen Identity Governance and Administration (IGA), offering automated risk assessments, continuous access monitoring, and AI-driven identity lifecycle management.
 By integrating with HRIS, ITSM, and SaaS applications, Lumos enables organizations to:

-With Lumos’ intelligent automation and risk-based identity governance, security teams can eliminate manual identity audits, proactively mitigate threats, and maintain a strong security posture—all while reducing IT workload and improving operational efficiency.
+With Lumos’ autonomous identity, security teams can eliminate manual identity audits, proactively mitigate threats, and maintain a strong security posture—all while reducing IT workload and improving operational efficiency.

 Ready to revolutionize your identity security risk strategy?
 Book a demo with Lumos today and take the first step toward a more secure, automated, and compliant future.